 Configure Custom External SMTP Email Provider

-You must have a certificate signed by a public certificate authority (CA).
+Provider must have a certificate signed by a public certificate authority (CA).

 Configure custom SMTP server

-Activate the Use my own email provider toggle.
+Enable the Use my own email provider toggle.

 You can now send a test email using the Send Test Email button.
 If you have configured everything correctly, you will receive a confirmation email.
 If you do not receive an email after a few minutes, please check your Auth0 logs for any failures.